 The third tone in Mandarin: Basic facts

-Just to make sure that everyone is on the same page, here is how the third tone should be pronounced. :
+Just to make sure that everyone is on the same page, here is how the third tone is pronounced:

 - Before a 1st, 2nd or 4th tone, the 3rd tone is pronounced as a low tone